Information we hold about you

 In the context of data collection for semi-structured interviews of young people, the lawful basis is consent under Article 6(a) of the General Data Protection Regulation (GDPR).
 This means that the individuals involved have provided clear consent for the processing of their personal data for specific purposes related to the interviews.
 Consent is a lawful basis when individuals willingly agree to the processing of their data, and it must be obtained freely, specifically, and unambiguously.

 Participants will be informed of their rights to: Know how the University uses their personal information.
 Ask for copies of the information that is held by the university about them.
-Ask the university to correct any mistakes if information they hold is about the wrong person.
-Complain about how the university use personal information.
+Ask the university to correct any mistakes if the information they hold is about the wrong person.
+Complain about how the university uses personal information.
 Ask for some of the information the University has to be deleted, or ask the university to stop using it (if this happens before our research is shared with the public).
-All young people will have an option to opt out of the research at any point either prior, during or after the start.
+All young people will have an option to opt out of the research at any point either prior to, during or after the start.

 For the data collection of case file categories of personal information, the lawful basis is public task, as outlined in GDPR Article 6 and GDPR Article 9(2)(j).
 According to Article 6, processing is lawful if it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority.
 Additionally, GDPR Article 9(2)(j) specifies that processing personal data is lawful if it is necessary for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes.
 This lawful basis allows for the collection and use of personal data for purposes that serve the broader public interest, such as research or statistical analysis.